-- a) Single dwelling lots are generally a minimum of 25m deep. - b) Lots will have a minimum lot size in accordance with Penrith LEP 2010. - c) Retaining walls are to be constructed with appropriate materials.
+- a) Single dwelling lots are generally a minimum of 25m deep. - b) Minimum lot widths for the R2 zone will be 10m.
+Minimum lot widths for the R3 zone will be 6m. - c) Retaining walls are to be constructed with appropriate materials.
 Use of timber is not permitted.